ReactiveHTML/rimmel/README.md

 Rimmel is a powerful, fast and lightweight JavaScript UI library for creating web applications with event streams.

-It implements the [RML/Reactive Markup](https://github.com/ReactiveHTML/reactive-markup) specification, which means everything in your code is a stream: it takes an input, you apply your business logic and it takes care of the rest.
+It implements [RML](https://github.com/ReactiveHTML/reactive-markup), the Reactive Markup which makes your HTML work with Streams in a seamless way.

 ## Getting started
 If you are new to reactive streams, there is a [3m crash-course](https://medium.com/@fourtyeighthours/the-mostly-inaccurate-crash-course-for-reactive-ui-development-w-rxjs-ddbb7e5e526e) tailored for UI development with Rimmel, arguably the simplest RxJS introduction around to get you started.